2007 Hawaii Warriors football team: New Mexico State

-Fresno State (WAC/Rivalry)

-Previous meeting: Hawaii 68 @ Fresno State 37 (2006)
+Fresno State

 The University of Hawai`i moved to 9–0 for the first time since the 1925 season with a 37–30 victory against Fresno State in a Western Athletic Conference game in front of 49,047 fans at Aloha Stadium.
 Quarterback Colt Brennan tied two NCAA Division I career touchdown records in the game.

 Brennan tied Brigham Young's Ty Detmer for most career touchdown passes (121) and most career touchdowns responsible for (135) with two passing and one rushing scores against the Bulldogs.

 The Warriors (9–0, 6–0 WAC) are one of only two undefeated teams remaining in the Football Bowl Subdivision (formerly Division I).
 UH extended their win streak to 10 games, tied with Kansas for the longest current streak in the country.

 Lightning struck quickly as Brennan hit wide receiver Jason Rivers on a 67-yard post pattern on the third play of the game to put the Warriors up 7–0.
 Brennan finished the game completing 28-of-39 passes for 396 yards and two touchdowns before leaving the game in the fourth quarter.

 "I'm glad we could get the win", head coach June Jones said.
 "We started off pretty good and then got ourselves in a football game.
 (Colt) is fine.
 He'll be ready for the next game."

 On UH's next possession, Brennan drove the offense down the field 83 yards on eight plays, capped by a 33-yard run by Leon Wright-Jackson.
 Brennan called his own number on UH's third possession from three yards out to lead 21–0.
 However, Bulldog A.J.
 Jefferson took the ensuing kickoff and returned it 98 yards to pull to within 14.

 UH's Dan Kelly put the Warriors back on top by 17 splitting the uprights with a 25-yard field goal the next time UH had the ball.